sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

 Turning On/Off
 --------------

-Setting the files as described above doesn't incur effect unless you explicitly start the monitoring.
+Setting the files as described above doesn't incur any effect on your system unless you explicitly start the monitoring.
 You can start, stop, and check the current status of the monitoring by writing to and reading from the ``monitor_on`` file.
-Writing ``on`` to the file starts the monitoring and recording of the targets with the attributes.
+Writing ``on`` to the file starts the monitoring of the targets with the attributes.
 Writing ``off`` to the file stops those.
 DAMON also stops if every target process is terminated.
 Below example commands turn on, off, and check the status of DAMON::